Wesbest/KubernetesForEveryone/README.md

 k8sdemo   LoadBalancer   10.7.246.48   35.246.69.86   80:31261/TCP   47m
 ```
 Something similar should appear.
 The loadbalancer is now created and has got an external ip.
 If it says pending, just wait a little longer it should appear soon.

+&nbsp;

+### Create a namespace
+Updating pods to newer version

+Also needs to be worked out